 ~ Restoration of Davenport House is completed.

 ~ Davenport House opens to the public as a house museum.

-~ Mrs. Ethelyn Nightingale McKinnon begins as director of the Davenport House.
+~ Mrs. Ethelyn Nightingale McKinnon begins her tenure as director of the Davenport House.

-~Davenport House featured on the cover of the Savannah phonebook.
+~Davenport House is featured on the cover of the Savannah phone book.

-~ Davenport House featured in the March Magazine Antiques along with other Savannah sites.
+~ Davenport House is featured in the March Magazine Antiques along with other Savannah sites.

-~ Davenport House included in the historic Savannah architectural survey, Historic Savannah, funded by the Junior League of Savannah and Historic Savannah Foundation.
+~ Davenport House is included in the historic Savannah architectural survey, Historic Savannah, which was funded by the Junior League of Savannah and Historic Savannah Foundation.

 ~ Davenport House is placed on the National Register of Historic Places.